-Canon G7 X Mark II versus Canon G16
+Canon G7 X Mark II vs G16

-The physical size and weight of the Canon G7 X Mark II and the Canon G16 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The side-by-side display below illustrates the physical size and weight of the Canon G7 X Mark II and the Canon G16.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G16 is notably larger (28 percent) than the Canon G7 X Mark II.
 Moreover, the G16 is markedly heavier (12 percent) than the G7X Mark II.
 In this context, it is worth noting that neither the G7X Mark II nor the G16 are weather-sealed.

 Concerning battery life, the G7X Mark II gets 265 shots out of its NB-13L battery, while the G16 can take 360 images on a single charge of its NB-10L power pack.
 The power pack in the G7X Mark II can be charged via the USB port, so that it is not always necessary to take the battery charger along when travelling.

 The following table provides a synthesis of the main physical specifications of the two cameras and other similar ones.
 If you want to switch the focus of the display and review another camera pair, just select a new right or left comparator from among the camera models in the table.
 Alternatively, you can also move across to the CAM-parator tool and choose from the broad selection of possible camera comparisons there.

 |Canon G7 X Mark II»||4.2 in||2.4 in||1.7 in||11.3 oz||265||n||Feb 2016||699||Canon G7 X Mark II|

 |Canon G16«||4.3 in||3.0 in||1.6 in||12.6 oz||360||n||Aug 2013||549||Canon G16|